A Rough Guide To Helium Hotspot Placement

 How much can I make?
 If you do a good job, between .5 — 1 HNT/day as of March of 2022.
 More on that here.
 Or just go to Sitebot and start poking around to see what the current maximums are.

 How do I turn HNT into cash?
-Open up an account on Binance.
+Open up an account on any reputable exchange.

 Is this a safe investment?
 No. This is cryptocurrency competing with giant telcos (Telecommunications Companies).
 It may be a boomer (like when Uber competed with cabs or Airbnb competed with hotels) or it may be a flop (like every other startup company that tried to take on the big dogs.)